ruanpereira/Arch_EXP/Installation/README.md

 # INSTALLATION GUIDE FOR ARCH, FOR LEARN AND USE PURPOSES, KDE and i3 version, from SCRATCH and WITH SCRIPT!

+# First, installing with KDE, from scratch (With bootloader for dual booting, if you don't want skip the bootloader part).

 ## First test the connection:

 ``` ping archlinux.org -c 5 ``` (testing internet)